alvarezloaiciga/webchat/README.md

 ### The Quiq object

-The Quiq object, returned by a call to the `Quiq()` function, exposes methods you can use to interact with the webchat UI and the Quiq webchat service.
+The Quiq object, returned by a call to the `Quiq()` function, exposes methods you can use to interact with the Web Chat UI and the Quiq Web Chat service.

 #### getChatStatus